LycheeGuo/LycheeGuo.github.io/README.md

 ### Ph.D.
 Candidate in Psychology @ CUHK

 I am a Ph.D. candidate at **The Chinese University of Hong Kong**, supervised by Prof. Helene H. Fung and Prof. Hanna Lu.
-I am also an incoming Visiting PhD Student at **King’s College London** (Feb 2026) under the guidance of Prof. Dag Aarsland.
+I am also a Visiting PhD Student at **King’s College London**  under the guidance of Prof. Dag Aarsland.

 My research primarily focuses on **the moderating effect of Cognitive Reserve on cognitive aging**.
 I utilize multi-modal data—including neuroimaging and fluid biomarkers—to investigate the resilience mechanisms that allow individuals to maintain cognitive function despite neuropathology.